kammitama5/kammitama5.github.io/_posts/2017-11-10-Friday-November-10th.md

   felt it was more of a miscommunication, but it made me angry because I anticipated this, and was warned by someone with good judgment that this would happen, and I felt like it was better for me to not be a part of the community.
+- The funniest thing was that I was being cynical and said "cause I'm crazy", and the mod kept saying "stop saying you're crazy".
+Hahah.
+I know I"m not.
+That's a certainty.
+I'm as level-headed as they come.
-  I don't want this sort of stuff to happen again.
+- Anyways, I don't want this sort of stuff to happen again.
 I work too hard and I care too much about my future for it to be sabotaged.
 - I feel a bit angry with myself for trusting this person.
 This individual has a history of abusive behavior, misogyny and unstable mental issues.
 Plus, he's also in a legal